LanguageMachines/frog/README.md

 * Example data files ( in the demos directory )
 * Documentation ( in the docs directory and on https://frognlp.readthedocs.io )

+## Usage

+Run ``frog --help`` for basic usage instructions.

 ## Documentation

 The Frog documentation can be found on https://frognlp.readthedocs.io

+## Container Usage

+You can build a docker container as follows, make sure you are in the root of this repository:

+``docker build -t LanguageMachines/frog .``

+This builds the latest stable release as packaged for [Alpine Linux](https://pkgs.alpinelinux.org/packages?name=frog), if you want to use the latest development version from the git repository instead, do:

+``docker build -t LanguageMachines/frog --build-arg VERSION=development .``

+Run the frog container interactively as follows, you can pass any additional arguments that ``frog`` takes.

+``docker run -t -i LanguageMachines/frog``

+Add the ``-v /path/to/your/data:/data`` parameter if you want to mount your data volume into the container at `/data`.

 ## Credits